-The majority of these artifacts are grave goods from the site’s necropolis, and include terracotta figurines of humans and animals, as well as glass and stone vessels.
+The majority of these artefacts are grave goods from the site’s necropolis and include terracotta figurines of humans and animals, as well as glass and stone vessels.

 The field school will be continued in the summer of 2016 as a part of the program of two BHFS excavation field schools, Stobi and Pistiros, at which time students participating in both field schools will be taught the techniques of photogrammetry, which will enable them to create these types of models.

 The project brings the archaeological team at Stobi one step closer to the creation of a virtual museum, which would allow visitors to closely examine artefacts and structures uncovered by the site’s archaeological team.